- PUBLIC AFFAIRS

 Welcome to ASBO New York's State Budget information page.
 ASBO analyses and materials related to the state budget will be posted here.
 For past years' budget information, click here.

-2020 Executive State Budget Proposal Webinar - NEW DATE & TIME
+2020 Executive State Budget Proposal Webinar

 The Governor presented his Executive Budget on January 21st.
 In addition to school district state aid, this legislation will include the Governor’s policy positions leading into budget negotiations with the legislature.
 ASBO will be presenting our initial analysis of the Executive Budget via webinar on Tuesday, January 28, 2020 at 9am.
 The webinar will be recorded and posted here within one week.

 The webinar can be viewed here.

 The powerpoint summarizing the executive budget from the Jan.
 28 webinar can be found here.

 This excel file contains data missing from the School Aid runs, including the "traditional" Foundation Aid increase and the 2020-21 amounts for the 10 expense-based aids the Governor has proposed including in Foundation Aid.

 The State Division of Budget has released their school aid runs which are available here.

 2020 Executive Budget Briefing Book Analysis

 January 21, 2020

 Earlier today, Governor Andrew Cuomo released his Executive Budget Proposal.
 His proposal included a 3% increase in school aid comprised of: